Skip to Main Content

 Final project overview

 The following excerpts are taken from your Final Project Overview description (your librarian has highlighted the portions that pertain specifically to your research requirements).
-You instructors will hand out the complete assignment description at a later time.
+You can find the complete assignment description in your Canvas course.

 From Final Project Overview